-In this Compensation Discussion and Analysis, we discuss the compensation packages and fiscal 2017 compensation of Brian Recatto, our President, Chief Executive Officer (CEO), and former Director, Joseph Chalhoub, our Founder, and former President and Chief Executive Officer ("CEO"); our former Chief Operating Officer and Secretary Gregory Ray; John Lucks, our Senior Vice President of Sales and Marketing; Mark DeVita, our Chief Financial Officer; Ellie Bruce, our Vice President of Business Management and Marketing, and Tom Hillstrom Vice President of Strategic Operations and Acquisitions.
-These officers constituted our "named executive officers" for fiscal 2017.
-Further details relating to the compensation paid to our named executive officers in fiscal 2017 and their employment arrangements with the Company can be found in the "Summary Compensation Table" and the supplemental tables that follow it.
-Mr. Chalhoub resigned from his position as President and CEO effective January 31, 2017.
-At that time, Mr. Recatto became President and Chief Executive Officer of the Company.
-On February 21, 2017, Mr. Chalhoub resigned from the Board of Directors of the Company.
-On June 30, 2017, Gregory Ray entered into a Transition Agreement setting forth the terms of his departure as Chief Operating Officer of the Company.
+In this Compensation Discussion and Analysis, we discuss the compensation packages and fiscal 2019 compensation of Brian Recatto, our President, Chief Executive Officer (CEO); Mark DeVita, our Chief Financial Officer; Ellie Bruce, our Vice President of Business Management and Marketing, and John Lucks, former Senior Vice President of Sales and Marketing.
+These officers constituted our "named executive officers" who served during all or part of fiscal 2019.
+Further details relating to the compensation paid to our named executive officers in fiscal 2019 and their employment arrangements with the Company can be found in the "Summary Compensation Table" and the supplemental tables that follow it.
+Mr. Lucks retired from the Company effective February 1, 2019.